S.D. Neill on Innis and McLuhan

 McLuhan claimed in the late 1970’s — almost 30 years after the event — that he became interested in Innis only after Innis put The Mechanical Bride on his communication course reading list in 1951.
 This supposedly then prompted McLuhan to seek out Innis and to read The Bias of Communication.
 But, as detailed in McLuhan on first meeting Innis, McLuhan’s memory of this sequence of events was mistaken in multiple ways.

-Neill was correct, then, that the great influence of Innis on McLuhan’s work would become evident only after 1951.
-But, like most researchers, following McLuhan’s own memory, he was mistaken as to when and how this influence came about.
+Neill was correct that the great influence of Innis on McLuhan’s work would become evident only in 1951.
+But, like most researchers, following McLuhan’s own memory, he was mistaken as to how this influence came about.